We often speak to nurses & midwives who have experienced or experiencing burnout.

 “Prioritising my workload makes a difference for me.
-I do divide my tasks and give them a time frame.
-I do try to finish my take in a specified time I allocate them.
-Just on few occasions I’m caught up with time, but still I ask for help when I need it.
+I divide my tasks and give them a time frame and attempt to complete them in the specified time I allocate them.
+Only on a few occasions I’m caught up with time, but still I ask for help when I need it.

-Every shift I work is different, I do notice the people you work with on the shift might make it good or agonising shift.
-With this, I mean, teamwork also makes a difference.
-Staff look out for each other and at times offer help when they see you struggling.
-This goes to breaks too, you are even reminded of your break.
+Every shift I work is different and sometimes the people you work with and the situations on the shift depend on what makes it good or a bad shift.
+Teamwork makes a difference.
+Staff look out for each other and offer help when they see you struggling.
 I utilise all breaks I’m offered when at work.
-I do treasure every minute of my break at work.
+I treasure every minute of my break!

-Wellbeing corners in all trusts during COVID-19 made a huge difference to me.
+The wellbeing corners that were setup in all trusts during COVID-19 made a huge difference to me.
 These are places where you would go catch up on yourself, enjoy the free food and advice available.

 On my days off, I try to switch off from work and log in when I’m back on the shift.
-I mean I make use of my time out to enjoy what I missed when I’m at work.
-I’m always reminded nursing is 24 hours, hand over what is to be done to the next shift.
-This gives me a comfort that there will be continuity in care of my patients I was looking after and gives me a chance to log of my mind from work.
+I make use of my time out to enjoy what I missed when I’m at work.
+Nursing never stops so handing over what is to be done to the next shift gives me comfort that there will be continuity in care of my patients and gives me a chance to log off my mind from work.

-I’m a family woman, I’m always enjoy engaging with my family in any activity we set.”
+I’m a family woman and enjoy engaging with my family in any activity that we set.”

-My main activity to prevent burnout is self and shift evaluation.
-At the end of all my shifts, I reflect on what I did by replaying my shift in my mind and analysing what I could have done better.
-What I could have prevented from happening and how to improve my performance for the next day.
-I choose my speciality in nursing as to what I like.
-So, I enjoy doing my job as I love it.
+My main way to prevent burnout is self and shift evaluation.
+At the end of every shift, I reflect on what I did by replaying my shift in my mind and analysing what I could have done better.
+What I could have prevented from happening and how I would improve my performance for the next day.
+I choose my speciality in nursing as to what I enjoy doing so I love it.
 It’s also good to work in an area I am confident in.
 Which facilitates better impact on patient and nurse alike.

-I unwind my stress by listening to music.
-Walking in the rain.
-Knitting on my loom and sleeping or shopping.
+I unwind my stress by listening to music, walking in the rain, knitting on my loom, sleeping and shopping.

 I also turn off my phone for a few hours.
 I sleep and I try to eat a balanced diet and take my vitamins to boost my immune system.
 I even do mild indoor exercises.
 I spend time to reflect on the things I find comforting to me and this gives me joy in this life.

-Should I be at work and the workload is getting and feeling burdensome.
-I ask my colleague or supervisor to grant me help.
+Should I be at work and the workload is getting and feeling burdensome, I ask my colleague or supervisor for help – never be embarrassed to ask for help.

-I try to organise my time well.
-So, I can manage without feeling stressed in the fast pace unit in which I work.
+I try to organise my time well so that I can manage without feeling stressed in the fast-paced unit in which I work.

-I space time between my shift and doing overtime.”
+I also space time between my shift and doing overtime.”

 Thank you for taking the time to share these with us.
 We hope that they help our readers.

-Make sure you are getting in some exercise, light or heavy, eating a balanced diet, getting a good sleeping pattern and don’t forget, you can always ask for help.
+Make sure you are getting in some exercise, light or heavy, eating a balanced diet, setting a good sleeping pattern and don’t forget, you can always ask for help.